lessons in Blackburn

-With a good mixture of A roads, busy urban areas and quiet residential streets, Blackburn has all the variety you need when it comes learning to drive safely and confidently.
+With a good mixture of A roads, busy urban areas and quiet residential streets, Blackburn has all the variety you need when it comes to learning to drive safely and confidently.
 We’d suggest sticking to residential areas near you when you’re starting out, as familiarity is always a plus.

 Once you’re getting more confident, we recommend taking advantage of the A666 to brush up on your dual carriageway skills.
 Despite the name, it’s not a beastly road.
 It’ll take you into the town centre, towards Blackburn Cathedral, where roundabouts, junctions, and one-way streets will test your observation skills, and your knowledge of road signs and markings.

 As your practical driving test draws nearer, make sure that you get to know the areas around your test centre.
 This is likely to be the Blackburn with Darwen centre, so you could do worse than heading towards Darwen for some all-important practice!
 With one of our top-rated local instructors at your side, we’re sure you’ll do great!